Jan de Herdt: Work

-Jan de Herdt collaborated on the publication Historia di Leopoldo Cesare written by Galeazzo Gualdo Priorato and published in Vienna by the Flemish publisher from Antwerp Johann Baptist Hacque.
-The first and second volumes of the book were published in 1670 and a third one in 1674.
+Jan de Herdt collaborated on the publication of Galeazzo Gualdo Priorato's Historia di Leopoldo Cesare, published by Flemish publisher Johann Baptist Hacque in Vienna (vols.
+1-2, 1670; vol. 3, 1674).
 The first volume described the political and military successes of Emperor Leopold I between 1656 and 1670.
-It was mainly illustrated with prints made by Flemish and Dutch printmakers after designs by other Netherlandish artists as well as artists from Germany and Italy.
-The illustrations mainly depict portraits of European monarchs and important aristocrats, castle scenes, battle scenes, maps and ceremonies.
-Apart from Jan de Herdt, the Dutch and Flemish artists who contributed to the work were Frans Geffels, Cornelis Meyssens, Franciscus van der Steen, Gerard Bouttats, Adriaen van Bloemen, Sebastian van Dryweghen and Jacob Toorenvliet.
-German artists Moritz Lang, Johann Martin Lerch and Johann Holst and Italians Il Bianchi, Marco Boschini and Leonardus Hen.t Venetiis also contributed.
+It was illustrated with prints after designs primarily by Netherlandish artists with portraits of European monarchs and important aristocrats, as well as castle scenes, battle scenes, maps and ceremonies.
+Apart from Jan de Herdt, the Dutch and Flemish artists who contributed to the work were Frans Geffels, Cornelis Meyssens, Franciscus van der Steen, Gerard Bouttats, Adriaen van Bloemen, Jacob Toorenvliet, Leonard Hendrik van Otteren (fl.
+1670 - 1713) and Sebastian van Dryweghen (fl.
+1670 - 1676).
+German and Italian artists Moritz Lang (fl. c.
+1647 - 1670), Johann Martin Lerch (1643 - 1693), Johann Holst (fl.
+17th century), Marco Boschini and 'Il Bianchi' also contributed.
 Jan de Herdt contributed at least six designs for portraits: Jerzy Sebastian Lubomirski, Duke Ferdinand Dietrichstein, Count Jean-Louis Raduit de Souches, Count Raimund Montecuccoli, Count Jan Rottal and Count Nicholas Zrinsky.
 The prints designed by de Herdt in this publication have been used as the basis for attributing paintings to de Herdt.
 For instance, the Portrait of the Polish nobleman and commander Jerzy Sebastian Lubomirski (Royal Castle, Warsaw) was attributed in this manner.
 De Herdt is also the author of a series of portraits of members of the Waldstein family.

 The works de Herdt created in Italy are all found in Lombardy.
 In 1920 the artist's signature was discovered on the altarpiece of the high altar of the Church of Saint Maurice in Breno in Lombardy, northern Italy.
 The altarpiece depicts Saint Maurice kneeling before the Virgin and Child.
 There was a Portrait of St. Elizabeth (now lost) in the Church of St. Francis of Assisi in Brescia.
 There is an altarpiece depicting the Virgin in the clouds with Saints Anthony of Padua and Valentine, signed J. De Herdt F. in situ at the Church of San Giovanni Decollato in Desenzano del Garda.
 Another painting by de Herdt in Lombardy is an altarpiece of Moses striking the rock preserved in the Church of Saint Georges in Lovere.
 This work is remarkable for its large size (785 cm high and 500 cm wide) and the movement of the large crowd depicted in it.